it5prasoon/The-Task-Manager/README.md

 # The-Task-Manager

-A nodeJs and MongoDB based task manager webapp.....
+A nodeJs and mongoDB based task manager webapp.
+It has used Rest APIs and Mongoose.

-continued....